 This guy is quite the character, and he guides you through Atmosfear’s spooky fun, giving gameplay-changing instructions, while cackling, addressing the players as maggots, and generally having a great time being evil.
 (Whether or not his performance is terrifying or hilarious probably depends on your age, but either way it’s remarkable).

 The Atmosfear series has remained more or less alive and well – jumping from DVD to companion apps as technology progressed.
-Most recently, a 30th Anniversary edition of the game was successfully Kickstarted, and is expected to ship in December 2022.
+Most recently, a 30th Anniversary edition of the game was successfully Kickstarted, and now retails for $96.99 (£79.99).

 Magic: The Gathering

 Sure, board games had a good run in the 90s, but really this was the decade of the trading card game.
-The big three TCGs: Pokemon, Yugioh, and Magic: The Gathering, all got their start in the 1990s, and there were countless other good card games that didn’t stand the test of time.
+The big three TCGs: Pokémon, Yugioh, and Magic: The Gathering – known to its friends as MTG – all got their start in the 1990s, and there were countless other good card games of the era that didn’t stand the test of time.

-All these TCGs are well worth trying, and we’ve guides on how to play the Pokemon TCG or the best Yugioh decks to help you along.
+The other major 90s TCGs are all well worth trying, and we’ve guides on how to play the Pokemon TCG or the best Yugioh decks to help you along.
 But if we had to recommend just one (and in a best board games list, that’s probably all we can get away with) it’d have to be the old faithful MTG.